Benchmarking Stochastic Approximation Algorithms for Fairness-Constrained Training of Deep Neural Networks: Algorithms

 \subsection{Stochastic Smoothed and Linearized AL Method (SSL-ALM)}

 The Stochastic Smoothed and Linearized AL Method (SSL-ALM) was described in \cite{JakubReview} for optimization problems with stochastic linear constraints.
-Although problem \eqref{eq:pb} has non-linear inequality constraints, we use the SSL-ALM due to the lack of algorithms in the literature dealing with stochastic non-linear constraints; see Table~\ref{table:algs_asm}.
+Although problem \eqref{eq:pb} has non-linear inequality constraints, we use the SSL-ALM due to the lack of algorithms in the literature dealing with stochastic non-linear constraints; see \Cref{table:algs_asm}.
 The transition between equality and inequality constraints is handled with slack variables.
 Following the structure of \cite{JakubReview}, we minimize over the set $\cX=\R^n\times\R_{\geq 0}^m$.
-The method is based on the augmented Lagrangian (AL) function $L_\rho(x,y)=F(x) + y^\top C(x)+ \frac{\rho}{2}\|C(x)\|^2$, which is a~result of merging the Lagrange function with the penalty methods \cite{Bertsekas2014}.
-Adding a smoothing term yields the proximal AL function
+The method is based on the augmented Lagrangian (AL) function $L_\rho(x,y)=F(x) + y^\top C(x)+ \frac{\rho}{2}\|C(x)\|^2$; see e.g., \citep{Bertsekas2014}.
+Adding a smoothing term with an additional variable $z \in \bbR^n$ yields the proximal AL function

 The SSL-ALM method was originally proposed in \cite{JakubReview} where it is interpreted as an inexact gradient descent step on the Moreau envelope.
 An important property of the Moreau envelope is that its stationary points coincide with those of the original function.